 The UNLV Bibliography is published in Digital Scholarship@UNLV, our university institutional repository.
-Entries come from three sources: works listed by faculty in Digital Measures as publications or intellectual contributions, works obtained from citation databases, and those added at the request of individual faculty members or academic units.
+Entries come from three sources: works listed by faculty in UNLV Folio as publications or intellectual contributions, works obtained from citation databases, and those added at the request of individual faculty members or academic units.
 Once faculty works are added to the UNLV Bibliography, they are notified via email.

-For 2015 and 2016 scholarship, we received a list of publications/intellectual contributions from reports derived from Digital Measures.
-The citations themselves were pulled from the “Publications/Intellectual Contributions” section in your Digital Measures account.
+When Digital Measures was replaced with UNLV Folio in 2019, citations began to be pulled from the “Scholarly and Creative Work” section in your UNLV Folio account.
+The administrator for UNLV Folio supplies the Libraries with a publication list of current UNLV faculty each year.
 The UNLV Bibliography only includes contributions with a current status of "published."
 Contributions with the status of "in preparation", "submitted", "revising to resubmit", "not accepted" or "accepted" are not included.

-Beginning in 2017, the University Libraries have also begun obtaining citations from citation databases such as Scopus and Web of Science.
+Beginning in 2017, the University Libraries have also begun obtaining citations from citation databases such as Scopus and Web of Science, Dimensions, and others.
 These additional sources will allow the Libraries to continually post faculty scholarship throughout the year, moving towards our goal of creating a comprehensive and current bibliography that showcases the full scope of research and creative activities at UNLV.

 For the 2015 and 2016 Bibliographies, faculty were contacted via email once the entire Bibliography collection was published.
 Beginning with the 2017 Bibliography, faculty will start to receive emails from the University Libraries as their citations are included in the collection.
 The UNLV Bibliography will continue to be organized into annual collections and records are still included in your department's collection, so if you are in the Anthropology department, your works will appear in the Anthropology collection as well as in that year's Bibliography.
-These emails are sent out each month by Scholarly Communications Initiatives.
+These emails are sent out each month by Scholarly Communication and Data Services.

-Of course, we would still appreciate having the full-text of your scholarship to pair with the listing of your work.
+We still ask for the full-text of your scholarship to pair with the listing of your work.
 For more information about adding your full-text works to records in the UNLV Bibliography, visit the "How Can I Submit Full-Text Works" section of the Participating in Digital Scholarship@UNLV page of this guide.